kiln-guides 5 min read

 • Paragon Caldera: 14A × 1.25 = 17.5A → a standard 20A circuit is adequate; a 15A circuit is marginal and should have no other loads

 Kilns must not share a circuit with any other device.
-A shared circuit that trips during a firing disrupts a temperature ramp that can damage work or take the kiln through a rapid thermal shock.
+Sharing one is a wiring hazard on its own: a kiln draws near its full rated amperage for hours at a time, and stacking another appliance onto that circuit risks overheating wire and connections regardless of what’s firing.
+A shared circuit that trips also disrupts a temperature ramp, which can damage work or take the kiln through a rapid thermal shock.

 An open residential circuit breaker panel showing rows of breakers